-Comparison of the 2023 Project to the 2022 Project Analyzed in the 2022 CEQA Analysis
+Comparison of the 2024 Project to the 2022 Project Analyzed in the 2022 CEQA Analysis

-The 2023 Project site remains the same approximately 0.4-acre site located at 3403 Piedmont Avenue, in the City of Oakland.
-The general purpose and description of the project remains the same, being demolition of an existing commercial building and development of one eight-story mixed-use residential building with the same building footprint and envelope as the 2022 Project, and landscaping improvements.
-The main changes to the 2023 Project are summarized below and a more detailed comparison is provided in Table 1.
+The 2024 Project site remains the same approximately 0.4-acre site located at 3403 Piedmont Avenue, in the City of Oakland.
+The general purpose and description of the project remains the same, being demolition of an existing commercial building and development of one eight-story mixed-use residential building with the same building footprint as the 2022 Project, and landscaping improvements.
+The main changes to the 2024 Project are summarized below and a more detailed comparison is provided in Table 1.

-- 1. An increase in proposed residential units from 73 to 93 by reducing the size of the units. - 2.
+- An increase in proposed residential units from 73 to 105 by increasing square footage, reducing the size and bedroom count of the units, and adding a mezzanine level to the 8th floor. - 2.
 A reduction in the number of proposed on-site parking spots from 27 to zero. - 3.
-Reorganization of the proposed ground floor commercial space and amenities, including additional proposed bicycle parking. - 4.
+Reorganization of the proposed ground floor commercial space and amenities. - 4.
 Revisions to interior floorplans to accommodate the above, which would also require minor adjustments to exterior massing and window placements.